renjithgk/javaTest/level3/Customer-journey/README.md

-# Java Assesment (Customer Journey)
+# Java Assessment (Customer Journey)

-### Assesmement Objective
+### Assessment Objective

 1. Ability to work with Java &  MVC
-2. Able to design a sample ReST API using sprig boot
+2. Able to design a sample ReST API using sprig-boot
-3. Able to write Unit test and dcoumentation
+3. Able to write Unit test and documentation

 > **Task**